aws/aws-durable-execution-sdk-python-testing/README.md

 ## Overview

-Use the Durable Functions Python Testing Framework to test your Python Durable Functions locally.
+Use the AWS Durable Execution Testing SDK for Python to test your Python durable functions locally.

-The test framework contains a local runner, so you can run and test your Durable Function locally before you deploy it.
+The test framework contains a local runner, so you can run and test your durable function locally before you deploy it.

 ## Quick Start

-### A Durable Function under test
+### A durable function under test

 ```python
 from aws_durable_execution_sdk_python.context import (